How to See Moraine Lake at Sunrise in 2026

 Picnic at Consolation Lakes with kids.

-Canoe or SUP on Moraine Lake
+Rent a Canoe on Moraine Lake

+If you want to get out on the water, we recommend renting a canoe at Moraine Lake.
 Canoe rentals at Moraine Lake are $140.00 per canoe for a one-hour rental.
 The canoes can hold 2-3 people and life jackets are provided.
 Canoe rentals are only available mid-June to mid-September due to water levels.

 Can you bring a private canoe, kayak, or SUP to Moraine Lake?